Logo

 • Questionnaire Missions

 The most traditional type of action is the Questionnaire, which is a fancy name for a survey.
-Questionnaires ask you a series of questions to provide information back to the brand sponsoring the action.
+Questionnaires ask questions to provide information to the brand sponsoring the action.

 • Discussion Missions

-Unique to Crowdtap, the Discussion Mission connects users and brands to provide valuable feedback in a more personal way.
+Unique to Crowdtap, the Discussion Mission connects users and brands to provide valuable feedback more personally.
 The discussions involve questions where the users can provide candid feedback in their own words, which brands can use to improve their products.

 • Poll Missions

-Like the Questionnaire, this is a more traditional survey geared to provide feedback quickly and conveniently.
+Like the Questionnaire, this is a more traditional survey that provides feedback quickly and conveniently.
 Polls allow users to answer questions through multiple choice questions or share content over social media.

 • Photo Missions

 Photo Missions turn users into influencers.
-Brands will ask Crowdtap users to take a photograph of you using their product, their product in a specific location, or doing some other type of activity with their product.
+Brands will ask Crowdtap users to photograph you using their product, in a specific location, or doing some other activity with their product.
 After taking the picture, you need to share the photo on your social media account to boost the brand’s image to earn points.

 • Content Missions

 Brands constantly struggle with content marketing.
-They use A/B testing, which is basically throwing a bunch of stuff at the wall to see what sticks.
+They use A/B testing, basically throwing a bunch of stuff at the wall to see what sticks.
 They then reuse the most effective marketing campaign.

 Rather than go through this hassle, Crowdtap allows brands to send links to users that go to some branded content like a YouTube video, blog post, photo, or other creative content.
 After viewing the content, you provide feedback to the brand about what you like or dislike and what they could do to improve the content.